UniFi Network Comparison Charts

 The older Wi-Fi 5 models are broken up into two tiers.
 The AC Wave 1 models are the oldest UniFi APs still for sale.
 The slightly newer AC Wave 2 models mostly have “HD” in their name, and the additional features that AC Wave 2 added to the 802.11ac standard.

-Curiously, in January 2024 we got a new AC Wave 1 model, the Swiss Army Knife Ultra.
+Curiously, in January 2024 we got a new AC Wave 1 model, the Swiss Army Knife.
 It’s similar to the AC Mesh, and it can be used with a optional RP-SMA antennas.

 AC Wave 1